awsdocs/amazon-ec2-user-guide/doc_source/ebs-using-volumes.md

 1. <a name="create_file_system_step"></a>\(Conditional\) If you discovered that there is a file system on the device in the previous step, skip this step\.
 If you have an empty volume, use the mkfs \-t command to create a file system on the volume\.
 **Warning**
-Do not use this command if you're mounting a volume that already has data on it \(for example, a volume that was restored from a snapshot\)\.
+Do not use this command if you're mounting a volume that already has data on it \(for example, a volume that was created from a snapshot\)\.
 Otherwise, you'll format the volume and delete the existing data\.

    ```
    [ec2-user ~]$ sudo mkfs -t xfs /dev/xvdf